-(Formerly known as: Jewelry & Metal Design II) Prerequisites: Art G160
+(Formerly known as: Jewelry & Metal Design II)

+Prerequisites: Art G160

 This course will present an exploration of design, materials, and processes that apply to jewelry and metal at an intermediate level.
 Metal fabrication at an intermediate will be explored.
 Lecture, lab, demonstration, and research.
-This course may be taken four times.
 Lecture & lab.
 Optional pass/no pass grade.
 Transferable to CSU.